BrainJS/brain.js/CONTRIBUTING.md

 npm run test:watch # run jest in watch mode
 ```

-4. Please donot run build/dist script and donot bump version number for the script.
+4. Please do not run build/dist script and do not bump version number for the script.
 These things will be handled by the maintainers when necessary.